By Alaina Johns

 Chocolate is always a choice gift, and in PA, there’s no reason to grab a box at the drugstore when ordering from local makers is so easy.
 Greek-born Christoforos “Pop” Matangos (who came to the U.S. on a Merchant Marine ship in 1914) founded Matangos Candies, and his daughter-in-law and grandson still run the original Harrisburg store.
 Matangos is famous for the Venetian Mints invented by Pop, as well as hand-poured chocolates.
 Gift-wrapped assortment boxes are ready to ship.

 Josh Early Candies is another historic Pennsylvania chocolatier, originally founded in Reading, and now operating locations in Allentown and Bethlehem with fifth-generation family staffers.
-Their candy recipes have been going strong for more than century, and holiday gift boxes ship free.
+Their candy recipes have been going strong for more than a century, and holiday gift boxes ship free.

 Frann Edley’s Sugar Plum Chocolates in Forty Fort (just north of Wilkes-Barre) has been making candy since 1995, and is proud to be a “creative, independent” woman-owned business.
 Edley founded the company with her son Neil, and they specialize in gift boxes for occasions like Christmas or Hanukkah.